 Kevin Vallier is an Associate Professor of Philosophy at Bowling Green State University and Director of BGSU’s Program in Philosophy, Politics, Economics, and Law (PPEL).
-He has published over two dozen articles in peer-reviewed journals and edited volumes.
-He is the author of Liberal Politics and Public Faith: Beyond Separation (Routledge, 2014).
-His second book, Must Politics Be War?
-In Defense of Public Reason Liberalism will be published by Oxford University Press in 2017.
+He has published over thirty articles in peer-reviewed journals and edited volumes.
+He is the author of Liberal Politics and Public Faith: Beyond Separation (Routledge, 2014) and Must Politics Be War?
+Restoring Our Trust in the Open Society (Oxford, 2019).

 Position: Chair of the Philosophy Department & Associate Professor

 Address: 307 Shatzel Hall

 Michael Weber is an Associate Professor of Philosophy at Bowling Green State University and Chair of the Department of Philosophy.
 His research focuses on rational choice theory, the role of emotions in ethics, and egalitarian theory.
 He is the co-editor of two forthcoming anthologies, Paternalism: Theory and Practice and Political Utopias: Promise or Peril?

 Phone: (419) 372-7985

 Liz completed her M.A. in Philosophy at BGSU, and she is currently working towards a PhD.
 Before coming to BGSU, Liz received a B.S. in Animal Science from Cornell University.
 She also holds degrees in Equine Science and Veterinary Technology.
 Liz spent several years working in private veterinary practice before returning to academia.
 Her primary philosophical area of interest is animal ethics, but she also has interests in metaphysics and the philosophy of gender.